Health Spirit Body

 3. Combats High Blood Pressure

-High blood pressure is a huge health risk worldwide.
-In fact, over 40% of adults over 25 have high blood pressure.
+High blood pressure is a considerable health risk worldwide.
+Over 40% of adults over 25 have high blood pressure.
 Interestingly, animal studies have shown that the capsaicin in cayenne peppers may reduce high blood pressure.

 One study in mice with high blood pressure showed that the long-term consumption of dietary spices containing capsaicin helped reduce blood pressure.